Hamiltonian-based graph-state ansatz for variational quantum algorithms: Numerical Experiments

 where, $\mathcal{U}_k$ are Clifford circuits that diagonalize the Pauli-strings $\{\hat{P}_{kl}\}$. \item Modified variational Hamiltonian ansatz (M-VHA) - This ansatz proposed in Ref.~\cite{anand2023leveraging} has the form:

 where, $\textbf{R$_x$}, \textbf{R$_y$}, \textbf{R$_z$}$ are single qubit rotations and $\mathcal{U}_k$ are Clifford circuits. \end{enumerate}

+It should be noted that the structure of the M-VHA and H-GSA circuits are very similar, with the main difference between them being the structure of the Clifford circuits used to diagonalize the individual groups.

-We first look at the two qubit gate count for all the ans\"atze mentioned above for different molecules of size up to 20-qubits and compile them in Tab.~\ref{tab:VHAvsMVHA}.
-It can be observed from the table that the gate count for the proposed H-GSA ansatz is constantly an order magnitude smaller than all the previously proposed Hamiltonian-based schemes.
-It can be seen from Ref.~\cite{Kottmann_2022} the gate count is also comparable to that of other ans\"atze proposed specifically for molecular Hamiltonians.
+We now look at the two qubit gate count for all the ans\"atze mentioned above for different molecules of size up to 20-qubits and compile them in Tab.~\ref{tab:VHAvsMVHA}.
+It can be observed from the table that the gate count for the proposed H-GSA circuit is constantly an order magnitude smaller than all the previously proposed Hamiltonian-based schemes.
+It can be seen from Refs.~\cite{anastasiou2024tetris, Kottmann_2022} the gate count is also comparable to that of other ans\"atze proposed specifically for molecular Hamiltonians.
 This indicates that the ansatz proposed here is very compact.

 Next, we compute the number of parameters in the proposed ansatz and compare it to other previously proposed Hamiltonian based circuits.
 We compute the values for all the different ans\"atze and compile them in Tab.~\ref{tab:VHAvsMVHA_params}.
 It can be seen that the number of parameters nearly doubles as compared to the previous schemes.
-However, we point out that the number only grows linearly both, with the size of the system and the number of commuting groups in the Hamiltonian.
+However, we point out that the number only grows linearly (see Sec.~\ref{sec:ansatz}) both, with the size of the system and the number of commuting groups in the Hamiltonian.